How does an overdraft work?

-In a nutshell, an overdraft loan, is a convenient, short-term credit option linked to your current account, giving you immediate access to money, up to an agreed limit, whenever and wherever you may need it.
+In a nutshell, an overdraft is a convenient, short-term credit option linked to your current account, giving you immediate access to money, up to an agreed limit, whenever and wherever you may need it.

-When do you need an overdraft loan?
+When do you need an overdraft?

-There to make sure you have enough funds in your account, even when you may not, an overdraft is a good safety net that allows monthly debit orders and timely payments to be honoured even after you’ve exceeded your available funds, helping to protect your credit record and avoid late payment penalties.
+An overdraft is a good safety net that allows monthly debit orders and timely payments to be honoured even after you’ve exceeded your available funds, helping to protect your credit record and avoid late payment penalties.

-How does an overdraft loan work?
+How an overdraft works:

-- This means there is no need to track or manage a separate credit account, or to transfer available funds between accounts
+- This means there is no need to track or manage a separate credit account, or to transfer available funds between accounts.

-- Designed as a revolving facility (your credit is automatically renewed as it’s paid off), an overdraft is a great solution for any temporary cash flow problems, unexpected expenses or emergency costs
+- Designed as a revolving facility (your credit is automatically renewed as it’s paid off), an overdraft is a great solution for any temporary cash flow problems, unexpected expenses or emergency costs.

 - Because you choose your ‘borrow limit’ (the excess amount you can spend on top of your available funds), you have full control over exactly how much you can borrow every month, so you can keep track of your finances and stay within an amount you can manage.